List of Mobile Suit Gundam SEED characters: Erica Simmons

 A senior engineer of Morgenroete, the munitions company which equips the Orb Union's armed forces, Erica Simmons is responsible for developing the M1 Astray, a new mobile suit intended for use by the Orb military.
 After the Archangel reaches Orb, she requests Kira's help in perfecting the Astray's operating system.
 Though dedicated to her work, Erica is also a devoted mother to her young son Ryuta.
 Erica was among the Orb personnel evacuated into space aboard the Kusanagi.
 She is voiced by Michiyo Yanagisawa in Japanese.
-In English, she is voiced Sharon Alexander in the Ocean and by Erica Schroeder in the NYAV Post dub.
+In English, she is voiced by Sharon Alexander in the Ocean and by Erica Schroeder in the NYAV Post dub.

+COMPASS

+COMPASS is a world peace monitoring organization introduced in Mobile Suit Gundam SEED Freedom formed to promote peace on Earth and PLANTS, with Orb Chief Representative Cagalli Yula Athha as one of its overseers and Lacus Clyne as the organization's president.

+Members of the organization include Kira Yamato, Athrun Zala, Shinn Asuka, and the crews of the Archangel and the Minerva.

+Agnes Giebenrath

+A former ZAFT recruit and old classmate of Shinn Asuka and Lunamaria Hawke, Agnes Giebenrath is introduced as a pilot for Compass in the squad led by Kira Yamato.
+She is arrogant and vain, looking down on both Shinn and Lunamaria's piloting skills as inferior to her own and is known for pursuing men regardless of their relationship status.
+She openly flirts with Kira, viewing herself as a better woman to Lacus Clyne, despite Kira's clear rejection of Agnes's advances.
+Agnes later betrays Compass and assists the Black Knights of the Kingdom of Foundation to defeat Kira, believing that Black Knights member Shura Serpentine had recognized her self-perceived superiority.
+She is defeated by her rival Lunamaria in battle at the end of Foundation conflict.
+She is voiced by Houko Kuwashima in Japanese.
+In English, she is voiced by Kelly Baskin in the NYAV Post dub.